pangenome/pggb/README.md

 It ensures that the graph always has local partial order, which is essential for many applications and matches our prior expectations about small-scale variation in genomes.
 This step yields a rebuilt graph, a consensus subgraph, and a whole genome alignment in MAF format.

+Optional post-processing steps provide 1D and 2D diagnostic visualizations of the graph.

 ## usage

 `pggb` requires at least an input sequence `-i`, a segment length `-s`, a mapping identity minimum `-p`, and an alignment identity minimum `-a`.